 8. Asrock X470 Taichi

 Performance-wise, the X470 Taichi ticks all boxes and can be a formidable gaming solution as well.
-Storage and peripheral connectivity performance are excellent so productivity apps will perform exceedingly well on this board.
-Gaming is good as well although, not as blazing as some of its competitors.
-Those used to tinkering with BIOS options might feel the Asrock’s UEFI a little restrictive.
-All said and done, this is one of the best high-end X470 motherboards for productivity.
+Storage and peripheral connectivity performance are excellent so that productivity apps will perform exceedingly well on this board.
+Gaming is good as well, although not as blazing as some of its competitors.
+Those used to tinkering with BIOS options might feel Asrock's UEFI a little restrictive.
+All said and done, and this is one of the best high-end X470 motherboards for productivity.

 - Pros: Good array of connectivity options; Great performance in productivity apps